-FIRE 105 Fire Studies and Stayin' Alive FIG 4 cr.
+Prerequisite(s): FIRE-102, NFPA 1582 compliant medical evaluation and Maine Bureau of Labor Standards respiratory protection requirements.
+Corequisite(s): FIRE-105 FIRE 105 Fire Studies and Stayin' Alive FIG 3 cr.
 This course is designed to be the initial course of the Fire Science Technology program.
 It is recommended for students new to the fire service.
 The course is a survey of the fire protection field, with emphasis on developing an awareness of history, organization, career options, and study skills.